 Since the Cuyabeno Reserve belongs to the National System of Protected Areas, very few Tourism Operators are qualified to work in this area.
 This is one reason why there are not many tourists visiting the area, so you can enjoy nature and its magnificent sounds.

-In its western part, the reserve starts at the foothills of the Andes, but quickly entering the Amazon plains.
-Thus, west of the main entrance of the part, the terrain is still hilly, but quickly the terrain becomes flatter.
+In its western part, the reserve starts at the foothills of the Andes, but we quickly enter the Amazon plains.
 There are two very flat floodplains, where you can find interconnected lagoon systems: the first is where the Laguna Cuyabeno (or Grande), the other on the border with Peru.
-Originally, the reserve only incorporates the entire basin of the Cuyabeno River, but with its extension, includes parts of the Aguarico and Putumayo Rivers.
+Originally, the reserve only incorporated the entire basin of the Cuyabeno River, but with its extension, includes parts of the Aguarico and Putumayo Rivers.
 The terrain outside the plains consists of firm land on generally very low hills.